 “Ya mean like this,” and Jace pulled out a semi-hard-on.
 John Boy had a full hard-on to match.
 I moaned and rolled over.
 It was my turn to be fucked.
 With Jace in my mouth and John Boy up my ass, I was fully occupied jerking myself as they went at me.
 John Boy took my hands off my dick and gave me a full reach around.
-I reached behind and, gripping his hips, pulled him fully into my ass on every thrust.
+I reached behind, gripping his hips, and pulled him fully into my ass on every thrust.
 My tongue was wrapped around Jace’s straining dick.
 Looking up at the ghostly face fucker, I recognized from his faraway look that he was heavily into the blow job.
 The tell tales signs told me he was close to exploding down my throat.
 I spun him around and mounted his humping ass, dragging John Boy down on top of us.
 The change put John Boy over the edge.
 My ass was milking the blasts of orgasmic sperm while I went at the now post-coital Jace.
 I thought about milking Bessie to keep myself from going over the edge.
-With my hands firmly holding John Boy’s hips against my butt, his dick never went down but was shaking with the over-stimulation to his depleted sperm bank.
+With my hands firmly holding John Boy’s hips against my butt, his dick never went down.
+He was shaking from the over-stimulation to his depleted sperm bank.
 He squirmed to break my grip, until he relaxed and realized he was ready to go again.
 As he regained his fuck-ability, I pushed him from my ass.
 Without a hesitation he rolled around me and took Jace’s head by the ears, pulling him to his knees and thrusting his revived member into waiting lips.
 John Boy and I kissed long and deep as we continued to vigorously fuck Jace from both ends.
 Our frenching tongues became desperate as we reached a simultaneous climax.
 My reach around brought Jace off again.
 He had always been persistent but quick.
 We collapsed in an exhausted fuck bundle.
 Only then, did we hear the multiple moans coming from the twins’ bed room.
 The pitch of moans was not at ‘Gator’s masculine bass level.
 We all laughed that no one had missed out on the night of the first barn party of 1976.
 All three of us started singing the Stones’ ‘Satisfaction.’

 The other room joined in.
 Two three-ways simultaneously on the third floor confirmed mutual satisfaction.
 Just as I settled back to fall asleep, I realized we hadn’t seen Seamus, the Regis Knight, since before the flying saucer incident.
 I banged on the twins’ door.